Knowing the differences between Medicare Advantage vs Medicare Supplements is crucial regarding your healthcare coverage benefits.

 Enroll at Anytime

 You can enroll in a Medigap plan at any time.
-As long as you enroll during your open enrollment window, you won’t have to answer health questions.
+As long as you join during your open enrollment window, you won’t have to answer health questions.
 If you have a pre-existing condition, there are no waiting periods.
 If you wait to enroll outside of your open enrollment, you’ll have to answer some health questions.

 Due to these plans giving you more flexibility, they come with higher premiums compared to Medicare Advantage plans.
-Depending on the letter plan you choose, your age, gender, and state you live in, the premiums for someone turning 65 can be anywhere between $90-$160.
+Depending on the letter plan you choose, your age, gender, and state you live in, the cost for someone turning 65 can be anywhere between $90-$160.

 Key Features of Medicare Advantage Plans